CKalitin/ckalitin.github.io/_posts/2024-02-10-smallsats-vs-rideshare.md

 1. Electron - MATS
 1. Electron - Rideshare

 Each of these five launches have satellites that require unique orbits around the Earth and cannot use the default SSO orbit that many rideshare missions arrive at.
-The highest orbit is that of Paliside, 1,200km at an 88 degree inclination as of February 9 2024.
+The highest orbit is that of Paliside at 1,200km and an 88 degree inclination as of February 9 2024.
 The lowest orbit is MATS at 590km and a 98 degree inclination, this launch was also Rocket Lab's second attempt at catching a booster.

 All the launches mentioned above have inclinations that are within several degrees of the 98 degrees that is common for rideshare missions.
-Inclination changes require immense amounts of fuel to complete, so more than a couple degrees of inclination change is not reasonable to be completed with a kick stage.
+Major inclination changes require immense amounts of fuel to complete, so more than a couple degrees of inclination change is not reasonable to be completed with a kick stage.

++ Kick stage gets the payload to the target orbital altitude, something that previously was reserved for small launch vehicles or complex satellites that have propulsion built in.
++ Kick stages are very useful for GEO+ satellites, Helios

 ### <b>Dedicated Launch Required Satellites</b>
 ![Image description]({{site.url}}/assets/images/2024-02-10/Small-Sat-Types.png){: width="600" .align-center}